pawelhachula/PostgreSQL/README.md

 In this repository, I present my database creation project using SQL.
 The project consists task from the "Databases, SQL for testers and analysts" course.

-Used technologies and tools - PostrgreSQL and SQL.
+Used technologies and tools - PostgreSQL and SQL.

 The project was translated into English, but some names remained in Polish.